 Let there be is a phrase repeated in Genesis chapter one as God created all that the world contains.
-Colossians 2:6-7 tells us to be rooted in Christ, “As you therefore have received Christ Jesus the Lord, so walk in Him, 7 rooted and built up in Him and established in the faith, as you have been taught, abounding in it with thanksgiving.”
-(NKJV).
+Colossians 2:6-7 LSB “Therefore as you received Christ Jesus the Lord, so walk in Him,7 having been firmly rooted and being built up in Him, and having been established in your faith—just as you were instructed—and abounding with thanksgiving.”

 To be rooted means to become stable1.
 Therefore, as we prepare to enter into Passover and Resurrection season, I believe it is key to become established and grounded in the Lord.
 We do that primarily by knowing the Word and being rooted in it.

 Let us turn our attention to the classic parable of the sower, or more accurately, the parable of the soils and pick up as Jesus is explaining the meaning.

 Mark 4:13-20 LSB “And He said to them, “Do you not understand this parable?
 How will you understand all the parables?14 The sower sows the word.15 And these are the ones who are beside the road where the word is sown: when they hear, immediately Satan comes and takes away the word which has been sown in them.16 And in a similar way, these are the ones being sown on the rocky places: those who, when hearing the word, immediately receive it with joy;17 and they have no root in themselves, but are only temporary; then, when affliction or persecution arises because of the word, immediately they fall away.18 And others are those being sown among the thorns; these are the ones who have heard the word,19 but the worries of the world, and the deceitfulness of riches, and the desires for anything else enter in and choke the word, and it becomes unfruitful.20 And those are the ones which were sown on the good soil: they who hear the word and accept it and are bearing fruit, thirty, sixty, and a hundredfold.”